Virtual School Catalogue

 This college level course focuses on four ideas: the process of evolution, biological systems, living systems and biological system interactions.
 Engaging assignments reinforce the content.

-*All AP courses meet the rigorous standards of the College Board and were designed to prepare students to sit for the AP exams in each subject.
+*All AP courses meet the rigorous standards of the College Board and were designed to prepare students to sit for the AP exams in each subject, please note that any of the AP science courses we are not currently able to do the onsite labs and therefore the student cannot sit for the AP exam, although they will get full high school credit.

 All AP courses run a full school year: 36 weeks.